sidney-eliot/3d-artists-handbook/content/resources.md

 **Sketchfab**

-**Video**
+**Video**<br>
 I collected short 3D character presentation videos in this playlist.
-These are mostly a turn table animation or some other interesting camera pan over a character.
+These are mostly turn table animations or some other interesting camera pan over a character.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLveghVPT3X7bzbViFXOMNKP5IQqLDzr1f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **Reels**

 ## Character Project Breakdowns & Showcases
 These are more informative than the portfolio showcases and go into technical detail on workflows and such.